Gods and Generals (film): Filming

+Post-production

 Once production finished, the film was over five hours long.
 During post-production, Maxwell, Warner Bros. executives, and Turner debated on whether to release the film as two parts over two years or to cut the material into a single film.
 After test screening in 2002, Maxwell decided to cut the theatrical release to 3 hours and 40 minutes in order to focus on Stonewall Jackson's story arc.
 Maxwell intended for the full version to be released as a miniseries on TNT and home video a few months after the theatrical release.

 The film's failure at the box office also caused Turner, who at the time was losing much of his wealth after the AOL-Time Warner merger and estimated his investment in the film to be worth 15 percent of his assets, to cancel his and Maxwell's plans to adapt the third book in the Shaara family's Civil War trilogy The Last Full Measure.